prakharmrsl/easypcceo.github.io/pages/does-motherboard-matter-gaming.md

 ### GPU

-The gist of it is, the GPU is the main contributor to your games’ FPS so you want to have a quality conduit in the form of its PCIe port for it to read and transfer data.
+The gist of it is, [the GPU is the main contributor to your games’ FPS](https://store.hp.com/app/tech-takes/gpu-vs-cpu-for-pc-gaming){: target="_blank"} so you want to have a quality conduit in the form of its PCIe port for it to read and transfer data.

 PCIe x16 ports for graphics cards nowadays range from 2.0 (5GHz), to 3.0 (8GHz), to the new 4.0 designation motherboards brandishing double the bandwidth of 3.0 that is coming with the new Ryzen X570.